Coinbase System Design Interview: What the Bar Actually Tests

 • Level expectations: L3/L4 covers happy path and hot/cold split; L5 defends the consistency model and addresses two non-obvious failure modes; staff scopes an underspecified prompt independently

 If you prep for Coinbase the same way you'd prep for Google, you'll walk out confused about why it went sideways.
 The Coinbase system design interview looks similar on the surface: one hour, whiteboard-style, distributed systems.
 But Coinbase cares about a specific set of properties that most generic prep doesn't cover.
 Ledger correctness.
 Custody security.
-The ability to keep a financial system alive when Bitcoin drops 30% in twenty minutes and every user tries to sell at once.
+The ability to keep a financial system alive on a morning like May 19, 2021, when Bitcoin plunged 31% and Coinbase went down for 108 minutes right as every user tried to sell at once.

-For mid-level and senior engineers, system design is a single 60-minute session in the virtual onsite loop.
-The format is collaborative, not interrogative.
-You drive; the interviewer pushes on your decisions with follow-up questions.
+For mid-level and senior engineers, system design is a single 60-minute session in the virtual onsite.
+Collaborative, not interrogative.
+You drive; the interviewer pushes on your decisions.

 What actually gets scored is whether you identify the properties that matter for a crypto-financial system, not whether your diagram has the right boxes.
 At Coinbase, those properties are consistency, security, auditability, and resilience under spike load.
 Generic consumer-app instincts (eventual consistency everywhere, Redis as the universal answer) tend to underperform here.
 Badly.

-The company processes hundreds of billions of dollars in crypto transactions and custodies assets for millions of users.
+Coinbase moved $185 billion in trading volume in a single quarter (Q3 2024) and custodies assets for millions of users.
 Interviewers are evaluating whether you'd be safe to hand that system to.
 It's the design equivalent of "would we trust this person near the production database."

 Why It's Different From Other Loops